pmunts/muntsos/README.md

 **`libsimpleio.dll`**.

 The combination of Visual Studio + NuGet + **`libsimpleio.dll`**
-provides a very high productivity development environment for creating embedded systems software to run on MuntsOS.
-With [RemObjects Elements](https://www.remobjects.com/elements), a commercial Visual Studio addon product, you can even compile Object Pascal, Java, Go, and Swift programs, all using **`libsimpleio.dll`**, to .Net program assemblies that run on MuntsOS.
+delivers a very high productivity development environment for creating embedded systems software to run on **MuntsOS**.
+With [RemObjects Elements](https://www.remobjects.com/elements), a commercial Visual Studio addon product, you can even compile Object Pascal, Java, Go, and Swift programs, all using **`libsimpleio.dll`**, to .Net program assemblies that run on **MuntsOS**.

 Git Repository
 --------------

-The source code for MuntsOS is available at:
+The source code for **MuntsOS** is available at:

 <https://github.com/pmunts/muntsos>